Henry Billings Brown

 Henry Billings Brown (March 2, 1836 – September 4, 1913) was an American jurist who served as an associate justice of the Supreme Court of the United States from 1891 to 1906.

 Although a respected lawyer and U.S. District Judge before ascending to the high court, Brown is harshly criticized for writing the majority opinion in Plessy v.
 Ferguson, an opinion widely regarded as one of the most ill-considered decisions ever issued by the Court, which upheld the legality of racial segregation in public transportation.
 Plessy legitimized existing state laws establishing racial segregation, and provided an impetus for later segregation statutes.
 Legislative achievements won during the Reconstruction Era were erased through Plessy's "separate but equal" doctrine.

-Brown has mostly been forgotten, or remembered only in derision for his obtuse statements in the Plessy opinion, such as his frequently-ridiculed rejection of a claim that the Louisiana segregation statute at issue "stamps the colored race with a badge of inferiority.
-If this be so [Brown wrote], it is not by reason of anything found in the act, but solely because the colored race chooses to put that construction upon it."

 Early career

 Family and education

 Brown was born in South Lee, Massachusetts, the son of Mary Tyler and Billings Brown, and grew up in Massachusetts and Connecticut.
-His was a New England merchant family.
+His was a New England merchant family, as his family was of entire English Puritan descent, emigrating following the Puritan migration to New England (1620–1640).
+The first ancestor who arrived was Edward Brown, settling in Ipswich, Massachusetts.
 He attended Monson Academy, Monson, MA and entered Yale College at 16.
 There he was a member of Alpha Delta Phi fraternity and was elected to membership in Phi Beta Kappa.
 He earned a Bachelor of Arts degree there in 1856.
 Among his undergraduate classmates were Chauncey Depew, later a U.S. Senator from New York, and David Josiah Brewer, who became Brown's colleague on the Supreme Court.
 Depew roomed across the hall from Brown for three years in Old North Middle Hall, and remembered "a feminine quality [about Brown] which led to his being called Henrietta" by classmates in his all-male college.
 After a yearlong tour of Europe, Brown studied law with Judge John H. Brockway in Ellington, Connecticut, but his refusal to participate in a local religious revival made life there unpleasant for him.
 He left Ellington to pursue legal studies, with a year at Yale Law School, and a semester at Harvard Law School.